| Sexual Abuse of a Patient

-Even though the spouse may have consented to be a patient and receive treatment it is always the responsibility of the Naturopathic Doctor to be aware of the applicable laws.
+Even though the spouse may have consented to be a patient and receive treatment it is always the responsibility of the Member to be aware of the applicable laws.
 In this case, according to the definition in the legislation, providing naturopathic care to a spouse is considered sexual abuse.

-However, in emergency situations where there is no one else available who is qualified to provide the necessary care, Naturopathic Doctors may treat a spouse.
+However, in emergency situations where there is no one else available who is qualified to provide the necessary care, Members may treat a spouse.
 The College considers this acceptable because the benefits of providing the required care in emergency situations outweighs the challenges posed by the personal relationship.

 Prevention of Sexual Abuse

-Naturopathic Doctors should be very aware of how they communicate to patients by paying attention to the ways information is conveyed and the words selected.
+Members should be very aware of how they communicate to patients by paying attention to the ways information is conveyed and the words selected.
 They must be compassionate listeners and sensitive to the concerns and needs of patients.
-Being aware of language or cultural, and physical barriers that may interfere with clear communications can help Naturopathic Doctors practice in a responsive and responsible manner.
+Being aware of language or cultural, and physical barriers that may interfere with clear communications can help Members practice in a responsive and responsible manner.